 💶 €€€€€.

 Tucuí, Federico Rigoletti’s restaurant – named after a Mexican town in the state of Guerrero – is an evolution of his first restaurant, Puntarena.
-This Mexican restaurant in the heart of Madrid is a place where not only gastronomy is celebrated, but also the cocktail bar the architecture and craftsmanship of the North American country, with a modern look and where all these disciplines have the same weight
+This Mexican restaurant in the heart of Madrid is a place where not only gastronomy is celebrated, but also the cocktails, architecture and craftsmanship of the North American country, with a modern look and where all these disciplines have the same weight.

 Ticuí’s menu is not extensive, but it is complete and nourished by high quality raw material, with touches and presentations of Asian influence.